usi-verification-and-security/upprover/index.md

 ### Summary and Theory Refinement

-First see how tedious might be finding an approporiate precision **manually** for each claim!
+First see how tedious might be to **manually** find an appropriate precision for each claim!
 Among qfuf (the cheapest), qflra, prop (the most expensive) encodings, let's find the lightest possible (i.e., less expensive) encoding for verifying each claim of program `sumtheoref2.c`

 By running manually for each claim:
 ```
 rm __summaries
 hifrog --logic <logic> sumtheoref2.c --claim <N> --save-summaries __summaries
 ```
-We trust the safe result (if the over-approximative theory is safe, more precise theories also will be safe), but we don't trust the unsafe result (it might be false positive due to abstracton) unless prop approves it!
+We trust the safe result (if the over-approximative theory is safe, more precise theories also will be safe), but we don't trust the unsafe result (it might be a false positive due to abstraction) unless the prop encoding confirms that!

 Now, run HiFrog with `--sum-theoref` option to see the tool **automatically** will find the appropriate encoding for each claim:
 ```